-How can this be translated into the lingo of B2B services or products?
+How can this be translated into the jargon of B2B services or products?

-In case of Callpage, a tech solution enabling companies achieve more sales calls from their respective webpages, we identify a few more jobs-to-be-done:
+In the case of CallPage, a tech solution enabling companies to achieve more sales calls from their respective webpages, we identify a few more jobs-to-be-done:

 - call people before they leave the website;

-- facilitate the immediate contact with a website visitor;
+- facilitate immediate contact with a website visitor;

 - engage their website visitors so that they stay on the page;